keyboard_arrow_up

 Atmospheric Pressure

-The amount of force the atmosphere exerts upon the earth's surface, measuring 14.7 psi at sea level.
+The natural force exerted by the Earth's atmosphere, measured at 14.7 psi at sea level.

 Baffle